 Fig 5.
-Distribution of fishing effort (number of days) of the Japanese pole-and-line fishery (larger than 20 GRT vessels) in the Pacific, 2020-2021.
-Distribution of effort in 2021 in vicinity of Japan is preliminarily in this right panel.
+Distribution of fishing effort (number of days) of the Japanese pole-and-line fishery (larger than 20 GRT vessels) in the Pacific, 2021-2022.
+Distribution of fishing effort in 2022 is provisional (right panel).

-Fig 6.
+Fig.6.
 Historical catches in weight (t) for major species and fishing effort (Number of fishing days) of Japanese distant water and offshore fisheries in the North Pacific.
 SKJ: skipjack, ALB: albacore, YFT: yellowfin tuna, PBF: Pacific bluefin tuna, BET: bigeye.
 The catch for PBF includes the catch by coastal pole-and-line (less than 20 GRT vessels) fishery.
-Value in 2021 is provisional.
+Value in 2022 is provisional.

-Fig 7.
-Annual relative length frequency distribution (simply summing up all measurements) for Pacific bluefin tuna (PBF) caught by longline in 2020 (left) and 2021 (right).
+Fig.7.
+Annual relative length frequency distribution (simply summing up all measurements) for Pacific bluefin tuna (PBF) caught by longline in 2021 (left) and 2022 (right).
 Texts in each graph indicate gear, species, year, and the number of fish measured.

-Fig 8.
-Annual relative length frequency distribution (simply summing up all measurements) for albacore (ALB) caught by longline (upper two panels) and pole-and-line (lower two panels) in 2020 (left) and 2021 (right).
+Fig.8.
+Annual relative length frequency distribution (simply summing up all measurements) for albacore (ALB) caught by longline (upper two panels) and pole-and-line (lower two panels) in 2021 (left) and 2022 (right).
 Texts in each graph indicate gear, species, year, and the number of fish measured.

-Fig 9.
-Annual relative length frequency distribution (simply summing up all measurements) for swordfish (SWO) caught by longline in 2020 (left) and 2021 (right).
+Fig.9.
+Annual relative length frequency distribution (simply summing up all measurements) for swordfish (SWO) caught by longline in 2021 (left) and 2022 (right).
 Texts in each graph indicate gear, species, year, and the number of fish measured.

-Fig 10.
-Annual relative length frequency distribution (simply summing up all measurements) for striped marlin (MLS) caught by longline in 2020 (left) and 2021 (right).
+Fig.10.
+Annual relative length frequency distribution (simply summing up all measurements) for striped marlin (MLS) caught by longline in 2021 (left) and 2022 (right).
 Texts in each graph indicate gear, species, year, and the number of fish measured.